henryl74/js-project-portfolio/README.md

 - I confirmed that the game results are always correct.
 - I confirmed that the welcome message, header, paragraph, reset button, are all readable and easy to understand.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar.
+- Due to time constraints I could not test the site for all type of mobile phones, the site works very well in most mobile standard devices, laptops and desktop computer.

 ### Google Chrome Browser